 It’s important, I think, to delay our rush to make this into a metaphor.
 Undoubtedly the call to “die daily” can’t refer to literal death every day for every person.
 Yet, our rush to avoid the literal reading turns the daily death into something meaningless.

 For some followers of Jesus, this call was indeed a call to literal death.
 They would die for their faith or for their association with the faithful.
-They would die because of prejudice and hatred.
-For others, the call to daily take up the cross isn’t literal.
+They would die because of prejudice.
+They would die because some angry neighbor had it out for them and turned them into the authorities.
+They would die because in their unwillingness to also offer incense to the emperor, they were considered obstinate and disrespectful.
+For others, perhaps most others, the call to daily take up the cross isn’t literal.
 We must begin to see the metaphor, but in transitioning to metaphor, don’t let the cross lose its edge.
 To understand this invitation to a daily cross, let Jesus’ own cross guide us.

 What was the cross for Jesus?
 It was death for others, the final act of other-centered co-suffering love in Jesus’ earthly life.
 The cross wasn’t a mild inconvenience delaying his plans or something to bear for a time until life improved.
 The cross was Jesus laying down his life for his enemies.

 If Jesus’ cross is a model for ours, then the invitation to take up a daily cross must refer to the process of dying to self when we serve others.
 We die a little ego-death when we are willing to be wrong or weak, or when we let go of defending our reputation.
 We die a little ego-death when we share what we have with others or stand with the marginalized at a cost.